vinmorel/Bond-Portfolio-Optimization/README.md

 # Bond Portfolio Optimization using linear programming

 > The goal of this project is to solve an asset allocation problem for a portfolio composed of 3 bond ETFs.
 The script minimizes the risk, expressed by the mean absolute deviation of daily prices, given a minimum level of dividends and portfolio duration.
-ILOG CPLEX Optimization Studio was used to model and solve the problem.

 ## Results